mietek/halcyon-website/pages/reference/index.md

 Additional Cabal packages to include in the sandbox directory, as build-time dependencies.

-The packages are made available for installation by running `cabal sandbox add-source`, must be separated by whitespace, and may be specified as:
+The packages are made available for installation by running `cabal sandbox add-source`, must be separated by whitespace, and can be specified as:

 - directory paths
 - _git_ URLs